hashicorp/terraform-provider-azurerm/website/docs/r/network_packet_capture.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name to use for this Packet Capture.
+* `name` - (Required) The name to use for this Network Packet Capture.
 Changing this forces a new resource to be created.

 * `network_watcher_name` - (Required) The name of the Network Watcher.
 Changing this forces a new resource to be created.